 First of all, his career as an electrician lands him at the Clifton / Morenci Arizona copper mines.
 As a result, he opens several lapidary shops in the area, under the name Cibola Gem and Mineral.
 Hence, buying and selling Morenci turquoise becomes one of Mr. Caudle’s specialties.

 In the 1950’s, Mr. Caudle personally explores and gathers minerals from many abandon mines throughout the Southwest United States.
-Dan along with Clayton Gibson and their wives explore mines and dig through mine tailings in Arizona, New Mexico, and Nevada.
-This was in the old days when nobody cares if rock hounds explore abandon mines. * Now most mines are either sealed with back fill or fences cordon them off with accompanying “No Trespassing” signs.
+Secondly, Dan along with Clayton Gibson and their wives explore mines and dig through mine tailings in Arizona, New Mexico, and Nevada.
+Of course, this was in the old days when nobody cares if rock hounds explore abandon mines. * Now most mines are either sealed with back fill or fences cordon them off with accompanying “No Trespassing” signs.

 One of his specialties is florescent minerals (which glow in the dark).
 As a result, you can only find these type of minerals in the dark of night.
 The only way to find these type of minerals is with the aid of a black light.
 Additionally, Dan buys a second home in the ghost town of Mowry, located near Patagonia, Arizona.